HannaViartsinskaya/Java_Swagger_API_With_Docker/AndroidTests/README.md

 # Monefy Android Automation Suite

 This project contains automated tests for the Monefy Android application, implemented with Appium and TypeScript, following the Page Object Model (POM) design pattern.
-Based on my experience, the solution will be easy mantain and scale, because:
+Based on my experience, the solution will be easy maintain and scale, because:
 - we have POM here and we can easily extend tests coverage;
 - also I added reporting for visibility of the results

 What still I want to improve:
-- add Dockerization to isolate depencies and add paralelisation, and also setting up CI/CD would be easier
+- add Dockerization to isolate dependencies and add parallelisation, and also setting up CI/CD would be easier
 - add running our tests in CI/CD with Github actions
+- add parametrization to tests and check different values

 #### Why Appium with TS
  I selected Appium because: